 Deduction for interest paid on Home Loan for NRIs

 NRIs can benefit from tax deductions in the same way as a resident Indian.
-There are 5 tax benefits related to NRIs availing Home Loan in India as explained below:
+There are five tax benefits related to NRIs availing Home Loan in India as explained below:

 Conditions for claiming deductions for NRI Home Loan

-In order to claim deduction on NRI Home Loan, the NRI should have at least one source of income in India that is taxable.
-If so, an NRI is eligible for a deduction of up to Rs.1.5 Lakh on housing loan principal repayment under section 80C and up to Rs.2 Lakh on interest payments if the home is lying vacant.
+In order to claim a deduction on an NRI Home Loan, the NRI should have at least one source of income in India that is taxable.
+If so, an NRI is eligible for a deduction of up to Rs.1.5 Lakh on housing loan principal repayment under Section 80C and up to Rs.2 Lakh on interest payments if the home is lying vacant.

 Claiming deductions during the pre-construction/pre-repair stage

-Here is a detailed explanation on ‘pre-construction interest’ and how we can claim it.
+Here is a detailed explanation on ‘pre-construction interest’ and how one can claim it:

 Conditions for claiming deductions during the pre-construction/pre-repair stage